ArchipelagoMW/Archipelago/worlds/hk/docs/setup_en.md

 ## Configuring your YAML File
 ### What is a YAML and why do I need one?
-A settings YAML file is the way that you provide your settings to Archipelago.
+An YAML file is the way that you provide your player options to Archipelago.
 See the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn more.

 ### Where do I get a YAML?